UniMath/agda-unimath/src/foundation/universal-property-cartesian-morphisms-arrows.lagda.md

     A' -------> C',
 ```

-and spits out the underlying
+and returns the underlying diagram

 ```text
           B'